datamllab/rlcard/README.md

     # Update the agent here
 ```
-More examples can be found in `examples/`
+More examples can be found in [Running examples](docs/running-examples.md).

 # Available Environments
 We provide a complexity estimation for each game on the following aspects: